Thursday, February 23, 2012

 My Silly Valentine

 It's a sweet day--a day of romance.
 But--but, what if you no longer had a Valentine?
 What if your Valentine had passed away?
-Such is the case of my good friend.
+Such is the case with my good friend.
 She is now a widow, with only her memories and her pictures to keep her sweet days of Valentine's past.
 And that's who I thought of today.
 I can imagine the pain in her eyes as everyone smiles and wishes each other a Happy Valentine's Day.
 And it hurts my heart.
-I am sure that if you asked her, she would tell you--I just want one more day with him.
+I am sure that if you asked her, she would tell you — I just want one more day with him.
 Just one more day to tell him again that I love him.
 It makes me cry just to think about it.
-If I could I would have given her an extra special hug today.
+If I could, I would have given her an extra special hug today.
 I know she is thinking of her husband and missing him.

-Valentine's Day--make the most of it.
+Valentine's day--make the most of it.
 Make a grand gesture.
 Show that one special person in your life how much you love them.
 Make it the best one ever--because you never know--it just might be your last.
-And that my friend, would break my heart.
+And that, my friend, would break my heart.

 the love of my life